firstclasspostcodes/firstclasspostcodes-mock/README.md

 ## Data

 A small set of test data is available for querying through the mock API.
-See [test data](/DATA.md) for the complete list.
+A special endpoint is provided `GET: /data/.postcodes` which will list all postcodes currently provided for testing purposes.

 Whilst the test data is sourced from our live API, it may not be in sync with updates.